 Title: Should be brief and informative.
 The title should reflect the most important aspects of the article, in a preferably concise form of not more than 100 characters and spaces.
 Font size 14, capital letters, center alignment.

 By-line: Names (size 11, small capital) of the authors.
 No inclusion of scientific titles is necessary.
-In case of two or more authors, place their names in the same row, separate them with a hyphen (not with a comma) and please indicate the corresponding author with * in superscript.
-Authors from different institutions must be labelled with numbers in superscript after the names.
+In the case of two or more authors, place their names in the same row, separate them with a hyphen (not with a comma) and please indicate the corresponding author with * in superscript.
+Authors from different institutions must be labeled with numbers in superscript after the names.
 Addresses of the authors, phone and fax number and e-mail should be also given (size 11, italic).

-Abstract: Required for all manuscripts in which the problem, the principal results and conclusions are summarised.
+Abstract: Required for all manuscripts in which the problem, the principal results, and conclusions are summarised.
 The abstract must be self-explanatory, preferably typed in one paragraph and limited to max.
 200-250 words.
 It should not contain formulas, references or abbreviations.
 Size 10, only the word Abstract. bold, justify.

 Later, also the Acknowledgements (if any) should be written in this format.

 Keywords: Keywords should not exceed five, not including items appearing in the title.
 The keywords should be supplied indicating the scope of the paper.
 Size 10, italic, justify, only the word Keywords must be bold.

 The authors should include Abbreviations and Nomenclature listings when necessary.

 Introduction: The introduction must clearly state the problem, the reason for doing the work, the hypotheses or theoretical predictions under consideration and the essential background.
 It should not contain equations or mathematical notation.
 Section numbering and headings begin here.
 A brief survey of the relevant literature, so that a non-specialist reader could understand the significance of the presented results.